 At the core of Mr. Taft’s mission to educate the whole person lies an emphasis on high scholarship and intellectual endeavor, along with the belief that character, above all else, determines success in life.
 Our Portrait of a Graduate translates that mission into a roadmap for learning that is bolstered by a broad, evolving, and innovative curriculum, advanced by our Honor Code, built on a strong intellectual and academic foundation, and brought to life by dedicated and caring faculty, made up of highly educated experts in their respective fields.

-With more than 30 different Advanced Placement courses, Taft’s AP program is one of the best in the nation.
-Tafties sat for 876 AP exams last year, earning a median score of 4 out of a possible 5.
-Nearly 92 percent of Taft graduates have taken at least one AP exam during their Taft career, allowing many to begin college with advanced academic standing.
+With 29 different Advanced Placement courses, Taft’s AP program is one of the best in the nation.
+Tafties sat for 926 AP exams last year, earning a median score of 4 out of a possible 5.
+Ninety-six percent of last year's senior class took at least one AP exam during their Taft career, allowing many to begin college with advanced academic standing.

 Taft's Portrait of a Graduate answers the question, “What do we want Taft graduates to know and be able to do?”
 It is a living document, one that will change and evolve as we prepare our graduates to find their place in the global community.